Thread count doesn't matter too much...

-Many people think thread count is what determines a bed sheets quality; and wrongly think because the label indicates the sheets are 1000 thread count, they have to be good.
+Many people think thread count is what determines a bed sheet's quality; and wrongly think because the label indicates the sheets are 1000 thread count, they have to be good.

-Well this isn't the cases.
+Well, this isn't the case.

 Backing up a bit;

 - Thread count determined by adding the number of warp & weft threads found in one square inch of fabric - together.
-I.E. 150 warp threads + 150 weft threads = 300 thread count.
+I.E., 150 warp threads + 150 weft threads = 300 thread count.

 But, let’s digress.

 First, not all cotton is created equal.

 - Cotton, as with many products, is graded based on specific attributes.